Herman Long (baseball): Fielding

-Long holds the major league record for most errors in a career (1,096).
+Long holds the major league record for most errors in a career with 1,096.
 Only three other players have made more than 1,000 errors in their careers: Bill Dahlen, Deacon White, and Germany Smith.
-White is in the Baseball Hall of Fame.
-Long's total includes a record 1,070 errors committed while playing shortstop.
-Despite the errors, Long actually fielded slightly better than the league average for a shortstop during his career, and he was considered an excellent fielder by his contemporaries.
+Of these four, White is in the Baseball Hall of Fame and Dahlen has been nominated for induction several times.
+Long's total includes a record 1,070 errors committed while playing shortstop, making him the only player to commit more than 1,000 errors at one position.
+Despite the errors, Long fielded slightly better than the league average for a shortstop during his career, and he was considered an excellent fielder by his contemporaries.
+He led National League shortstops in fielding percentage in 1901 and 1902.

-The seeming contradiction between a high error rate and exceptional fielding skill is attributable to the fact that Long had a greater fielding range than most shortstops.
-He could get to balls batted to his left and right that other fielders would not have reached; a certain percentage of these difficult plays were mishandled, resulting in Long being charged with errors on grounders and flies that lesser shortstops would not have touched (and on which they would not be charged with errors).
+The seeming contradiction between a high number of errors and exceptional fielding skill is attributable to the fact that Long had a greater fielding range than most shortstops.
+He could get to balls batted to his left and right that other fielders would not have reached; a certain percentage of these difficult plays were mishandled, resulting in Long being charged with errors on grounders and flies that less mobile shortstops would not have touched (and on which they would not be charged with errors).

-There was also another major factor which contributed to Long's relatively large total of career errors: the comparative abundance of errors during gameplay in 19th century professional baseball.
+Another key factor contributing to Long's relatively large total of career errors was the relative abundance of errors in 19th century professional baseball.
 In a typical game played in the 1800s, each team committed about ten errors (for a one-game combined total of about 20).
+The number of errors in MLB games declined throughout the 20th century, with less than one error per game in 2023.